tsumansapkota/tsumansapkota.github.io/_posts/2020-06-06-Perceptron-to-DeepNeuralNets.md

 ##### Conclusion

-In this post, we started from Perceptron and trying to improve its capability and improved until we developed the Deep Neural Network.
+In this post, we started from Perceptron, trying to improve its capability and improved until we developed the Deep Neural Network.
 The actual development of Deep Neural Networks did not happen exactly the same way.
 Still, these steps help to develop the concept in a sequential manner.
 Each next step adds to the capability of the algorithm.
 Learning this way can help try different ideas at different stages of development.
 Learning the modern Deep Learning algorithms can be too much for newcomers, too abstract and might be discouraging.
 This post aims to help readers understand the basic Neural Network algorithm and move onwards toward modern Deep Learning Techniques.
 Check out [Linear Regression](/algorithm/2019/10/02/Linear-Regression/) and [Polynomial Regression](/algorithm/2019/11/04/Polynomial-Regression/) to understand the basic of regresion.

 Please feel free to comment on the post, ask questions or give feedback.